Coping with hot weather

 Sydney tap water is of a high quality.
 It’s treated to high standards and safe to drink straight from the tap.

-The Australia Day Council of NSW has been working closely with relevant law enforcement authorities to plan and prepare ahead of time, to ensure you enjoy a safe and secure Australia Day.
+The Australia Day Council of NSW works closely with relevant law enforcement authorities to plan and prepare ahead of time, to ensure you enjoy a safe and secure Australia Day.

-Hundreds of extra police officers will be deployed in Sydney on the ground, on the water and in the air to provide a highly-visible and mobile policing response.
+Hundreds of extra police officers are deployed on Australia Day in Sydney and will provide a highly-visible and mobile policing response.